Food Scraps Pickup Program FAQ

 How frequently do I get a free supply of food scrap bags?

-You can order a free supply of food scrap bags on an annual basis.
-The supply of 60 bags is intended to last about a year as it is recommended to change your food scrap bag about once a week.
+You can order a free supply of food scrap bags annually.
+The supply of 60 food scrap bags is intended to last about a year as it is recommended to change your food scrap bag about once a week.
 After a year, you will receive an email reminder to order your next supply of food scrap bags.

 If you need additional food scrap bags within a year of ordering your annual supply, log into your account or call customer service at 651-661-9393 to place another free bag order.
 You will be prompted to complete a survey that will help the Food Scraps Pickup Program learn more about bag use.
 Once you complete the survey you will be able to place a second bag order.